microsoft/playwright/docs/src/api/class-page.md

 Emitted when a dedicated [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) is spawned by the page.

+## property: Page._request
+* langs: js
+- type: <[FetchRequest]>

+API testing helper associated with this page.
+Requests made with this API will use page cookies.

 ## property: Page.accessibility
 * langs: csharp, js, python
 - type: <[Accessibility]>